-Check some of the most popular countries where you study an MBA:
+Check some of the most popular countries where you study an English-taught MBA:

 Many students choose an MBA because they want to become entrepreneurs and learn how to run a successful business.
 They have an idea and a big dream and want to know how to turn them into reality.
 An MBA programme will help you acquire the knowledge and business practices that are needed to start a new business or help an existing business grow and develop.

-Even if you won't Many MBA graduates end up starting their own business and those who dont, initially land middle-level or top-level management positions within big companies.
+Many MBA graduates end up starting their own business and those who dont, initially land middle-level or top-level management positions within big companies.
 How would becoming your own boss look like?

 6. Experience a new place and culture during your studies